JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 Of course, you should start asking questions like these from yourself:

-Would your application survive if some other service is not running in full capacity?
+Would your application survive if some other service is not running at full capacity?

 How many replicas you should have per service and how many of them can be down at the same time?